yavordobrev24/GameStore/README.md

    your_postgres_password
    ```

-5. **After that run the first sql command in the create.sql (postgres-db folder) to create a database**
+5. **After that run the first sql command in the create.sql in the `postgres-db` folder to create a database**

    ```bash
    CREATE DATABASE gamestore;